 From its beginnings in 1544, as one of Henry VIII's chain of artillery defences, Hurst Castle, unusually for a Tudor castle, remained in military use until 1956, playing an active role through both world wars.
 On occasion it was also used as a prison, most famously in the imprisonment of Charles I in the 17th century, during the Civil War.
-Hurst Castle defended England from invasion threats in the 19th and 20th centuries and exhibitions around the castle will provide you with an opportunity to learn more about its long history.
+Hurst Castle defended England from invasion threats in the 19th and 20th centuries.

 With spectacular views of the Solent and the Isle of the Wight from the top of the Tudor Keep and plenty of open spaces for children to explore, it's a great day out for the whole family.
-The Castle Cafe offers hot and cold drinks, homemade food and cakes.
+The 'Hurst Mess' takeaway offers hot and cold drinks, homemade food and cakes.
 Dogs on leads are very welcome too.

 Access to Hurst Castle, is a leisurely ferry ride from Keyhaven (charges apply) or a 2-mile walk along Hurst Spit (please note this is a shingle spit).

 For more information, please visit: www.hurstcastle.co.uk